Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 Nice and simple to start with.
 Import `React` and `useState` from React.
 Then bring in your `FormFieldInput` component and define a `Form` component.

-As part of the initial JSX returned, you’re using a standard HTML form element with a React event `onSubmit` handled by the `onFormSubmit` function you’ll define in a moment.
+As part of the initial JSX returned, you use a standard HTML form element with a React event `onSubmit` handled by the `onFormSubmit` function you’ll define in a moment.

 Add a default button element with some Bulma wrapping and classes for styling purposes.
 The button doesn’t wire up to any event handling, but by default, when a button element exists within a form element, when it is clicked it triggers the form’s `onSubmit` event.

 ### Incoming Props

-You just have two props to outline here; `handleFormSubmit` and `formFields`.
-The former is a function that will be called when you handle your form’s `onSubmit` event.
+You have two props to outline here; `handleFormSubmit` and `formFields`.
+The former is a function called when you handle your form’s `onSubmit` event.
 Similar to the way the `FormFieldInput` handles its input value changes and then calls an event passed in by the parent, your `Form` component is going to do the same with `handleFormSubmit`.

-The latter, `formFields` will be an array of form field data objects that you’ll loop through and use to render a separate `FormFieldInput` component.
+The latter, `formFields` will be an array of form field data objects you’ll loop through and use to render a separate `FormFieldInput` component.

 **src/components/Form.jsx**